 It should be noted that Storm currently has the label of "Omega Level Potential" that has yet to be confirmed.
 As such, she may have a vast and ever evolving range and array to her mutant powers that is yet untapped.

 Storm is a cunning and formidably gifted hand to hand combatant, trained by Achmed El Gibar and the Black Panther in her youth, and extensively trained by her fellow X-Man Wolverine.
-She is a master thief, lock pick and escape artist, and she has the same degree of dexterity in her toes and mouth as she does with her hands, and her reflexes, balance and coordination have been said to be far above normal.
+She is a master thief, lock pick and escape artist, has the same degree of dexterity in her toes and mouth as she does with her hands, and her reflexes, balance and coordination have been said to be far above normal.
 She is highly skilled with wielding knives, is experienced with a bo staff and has received training in swordfighting by the finest warriors in Wakanda.
 She is also an excellent marksman with a gun.
 She is very intelligent, a skilled and resourceful tactician, and possesses strong natural leadership skills, having lead the X-Men for years prior to and after her marriage to the Black Panther and her time as queen of Wakanda.